furti/FreeCAD-ArchTextures/README.md

 # FreeCAD-ArchTextures

 This workbench allows you to add textures to architectural objects directly in FreeCAD.
-No need for third party sofware, as long as you don't want to produce photorealistic renderings.
+No need for third party software, as long as you don't want to produce photorealistic renderings.

 ## Motivation
 I was working on a arch project in FreeCAD.
 When the geometry was pretty much finished I decided that the building needs some texturing.
 This will help dramatically in understanding the overall idea (This is made from wood, there are bricks,...).
 I know Blender a bit and can produce texture materials that look quite good (at least for me :D) but I am lazy.
 I don't want to switch back and force between applications when something changes.
 And as my goal was not to create photorealistic renderings, i decided to do it in FreeCAD.